The pros and cons of privatising the NHS

 One of those comparisons is a 2012 study by a US-Bosnian team looking at healthcare systems in several countries, which concluded that systems that "ration their care by government provision or government insurance incur lower per-capita costs".

 The US, with its privately run insurance-based system, spends more on healthcare per person than any other nation, OECD figures show.
-However, patients in countries with a government-controlled system such as Germany and Canada have greater trust in its healthcare systems than do Americans, an Ipsos Mori survey of more than 20,000 people globally revealed in 2020.
+And patients in countries with a government-controlled system, such as Britain, Germany and Canada, have greater trust in its healthcare systems than Americans do, an Ipsos Mori global survey of more than 20,000 people revealed in 2020.

 Sign up for Today's Best Articles in your inbox